evolvedbinary/hsg-project-wiki/Setup.md

         brew list

-    You should see all 4 of the following entries: `ant git node node@4`.
-If you see these all, proceed to the next step.
-If any are missing, install them with the following command:
+    You should see at least the following 4 entries: `ant git node node@4`.
+The following two commands will upgrade node@4 to node@6:

+        brew uninstall node@4 && brew install node@6
+        /usr/local/opt/node@6/bin/npm rebuild

+    If any are of the other 3 (`ant git node`) are missing from the result of the `brew list` command above, install them with the following command:

-        brew install ant git node node@4
+        brew install ant git node

 - Run `brew doctor` to check your Homebrew installation, and follow any instructions to resolve problems that it reports.
 Keep running `brew doctor` until it reports: